Chirojeugd-Vlaanderen/plesklists/README.md

 Invoking the `sync` action of the `plesklists` API replaces all e-mail addresses of all plesk mailing lists that have a corresponding group in CiviCRM by the e-mail addresses of the contacts in the group.
 (Excluding the contacts that have `is_opt_out` set).
-If you use drush, you might need the -u 1 option.
+If you use drush, you will probably need the -u 1 option.

     drush -u 1 cvapi Plesklists.sync

 You could create a scheduled task that performs this action on a regular base.

+## API

+Some API examples using drush:

+    # return the mailing list that is linked to CiviCRM group with group_id 5.
+    drush cvapi -u 1 Plesklists.get group_id=5

+    # create a new mailing list, and link it to group with group_id 2.
+    drush -u 1 cvapi Plesklists.create name=another_test \
+      admin_email='helpdesk@chiro.be' password='some_pw' group_id=2

+    # delete the mailing list with id=13.
+    # (you need to provide an id if you delete objects with the CiviCRM API.)
+    drush cvapi -u 1 Plesklists.delete id=13

+    # update all e-mail adresses of all groups.
+    drush cvapi -u 1 Plesklists.sync

+Remarks:

+* Chained calls are supported.
+That's not because I implemented this, this is thanks to how the CiviCRM API is built.
+* You cannot update the e-mail address of a one particular group ATM.
+See #4.

 ## Known problems

 If you are running plesk 11.5, you might need to configure the extension [with the admin credentials of your plesk server](http://kb.odin.com/en/120154).

-And please be aware that this is alpha software, with a lot of bugs and issues.
+And please be aware that this is beta software, with a lot of bugs and issues.
 We invite you to report them on the issue tracker.